MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 USEFUL: code for adding CSV values to geojson [here](https://github.com/MimiOnuoha/add-csv-values-to-geojson).
 #### Week Four - February 19*Visual Cues, Design Considerations.
 How can we use visual cues to tell stories?
 What are the traditional design rules of maps, and how can and should we interact with them?*
-- Discussion + last week's assignment- Viewing: Examples of maps that play with the limits of geography (aka, [inspiration](https://gist.github.com/lifewinning/b3603b1378b5fe560070) for final projects)
+- Discussion + last week's assignment- [Presentation](http://mimionuoha.github.io/digitalmapping/weekfour/#/11): quick using python modules, understanding Mapbox
 - Demonstration: Visual tools for thinking about maps.
 Tilemill, more on Mapbox, [ColorBrewer](http://colorbrewer2.org/)(and vice versa).

 **ASSIGNMENTS**: